A second whistleblower has revealed Chuck Jenkins, the Frederick County Sheriff, has a management problem.

-“Due to an increase in responsibility and an increase in the number of personnel supervised, the Sheriff’s Office would like to reclassify the Court Security Corporal’s position to a sworn Court Security Sergeant’s position,” Jenkins’ memo said, in part.
+“Due to an increase in responsibility and the number of personnel supervised, the Sheriff’s Office would like to reclassify the Court Security Corporal’s position to a sworn Court Security Sergeant’s position,” Jenkins’ memo said, in part.

 She said that despite records showing that Ensor earned high marks for her previous job performance reviews, her first performance review at Judicial Services was less than satisfactory.

 Lieutenant Jason Null listed numerous “failings” during her first three months in her new role.

 Some notable complaints included:

 - Null complained that Ensor stopped on Interstate 70 when she witnessed a car fire with no emergency responders on site, which made her “late” to work.